eduherminio/AoCHelper/README.md

 ## Tips

-Your problem classes are instantiated only once, so parsing the input file (`InputFilePath`) in your class constructor allows you to:
+Your problem/day classes are instantiated only once, so parsing the input file (`InputFilePath`) in your class constructor allows you to:

 - Avoid executing parsing logic twice per problem.
 - Measure more accurately your part 1 and part 2 solutions performance\*.